tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # strategy for finding great deals

+- what to look for?
+  - search tired/accidental landlords
+  - for-sale by owner (FSBO)
+  - low fee listing sites (homefree, 2% realty, comfree)
+  - expired listing
+  - look for newer built homes
+  - check purchase history (honestdoor)
+  - crappy rental listings
+    - indicate tired/accidental landords
+  - look for rental listings with listing logos in corner of pictures (means it was on-sale and then now it is rented)

+- **don't sell the solution before you singe a light on the problem.**

 - search for deals on MLS that has the following keywords:
   - "cash only", "property sold as is", "bring all offers", "no reasonable offer refused"